ryandawsonuk/JHopkinsGettingAndCleaningData/CodeBook.md

 ##Data Structure Observations

 The data comes as a zip file which is unzipped to contain files under 'test' and 'train' directories.
 These directories contain data in a set of text files and the file structures under 'test' and 'train' mirror one another.
+This is because each has been cut from a single dataset.

 Data files are text files with columns seperated by whitespace.